Adelaide Perry Prize for Drawing 2022

 Entries close Sunday July 31, 2022

-Ceramic Break Sculpture Park, which opened in 2003 features over 30 sculptures on display across three bushwalks and three dedicated art galleries.
-Ceramic Break Sculpture Park offers guests an art experience with a difference in rural NSW.
-The goal of the $12,000 Triennial Sculpture Prize is to diversify the park’s collection.
-Sculptors are invited to submit up to three entries for selection as finalists for the prize.
+Ceramic Break Sculpture Park features over 30 sculptures on display across three bushwalks and three dedicated art galleries.
+Sculptors are invited to submit up to three entries for selection as finalists for Ceramic Break acquisitive prize for sculpture.
 Sculptures must be made of durable materials to ensure they can withstand the elements as long term outdoor exhibits.
 Ceramic Break Sculpture Park is located at Warialda NSW 2402.
 Enter online; cbreaksculpturepark.com.au.

 Darling Portrait Prize